matteocrippa/awesome-swift/README.md

 * [GIFRefreshControl](https://github.com/delannoyk/GIFRefreshControl) - A pull to refresh that supports GIF images as track animations.
 * [GMStepper](https://github.com/gmertk/GMStepper) - A stepper with a sliding label in the middle.
 * [GRMustache](https://github.com/groue/GRMustache.swift) - Flexible Mustache templates for Swift.
-* [Hakuba](https://github.com/nghialv/Hakuba) - A new way to manage UITableView without the code of UITableViewDelegate and UITableViewDataSource.
 * [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift.
 * [HTYTextField](https://github.com/hanton/HTYTextField) - A UITextField with bouncy placeholder in Swift.
 * [ImagePicker](https://github.com/hyperoslo/ImagePicker) - A nicely designed and super easy to use ImagePicker.